abuehl/abuehl.github.io/_posts/2025-04-26-wrapping-messy-header-files.md

     }

-If, for exmple, you just have to use `HWN` (a handle to a window) in a interface somewhere, you can
+If, for exmple, you just have to use `HWND` (a handle to a window) in a interface somewhere, you can

     import d1.wintypes;